poolkhord/hermes/README.md

 # hermes-channel

-Client-side messaging channel for sending data from one browser tab to another with the same origin.
-Think of it as a PubSub module that can send messages across multiple browser tabs.
+A messaging channel for sending data between specific topic listeners.
+This works between browsing contexts (that is, windows, tabs, frames, or iframes) and workers of the same origin.

 ## TOC